“Where do you find clients?”

 Here are some pointers to keep in mind as you hone your own personal “client call.”

 Get passionate about what you do

 If all you do is ask others to do something for you, you’re less likely to get a response.
-Especially from marketing people already overloaded with more than they can handle.
+Especially from B2B marketing people who are already overloaded with more than they can handle.